pyrates/roll/docs/reference.md

 ### Request

-A container for the result of the parsing on each request made by `httptools.HttpRequestParser`.
+A container for the result of the parsing on each request.
+The default parsing is made by `httptools.HttpRequestParser`.

+You can use the empty `kwargs` dict to attach whatever you want, especially useful for extensions.

 #### Properties